sqlitebrowser/sqlitebrowser/README.md

 ## Compiling

-Instructions for compiling on Windows, OSX, Linux, and FreeBSD are in [BUILDING](BUILDING.md).
+Instructions for compiling on Windows, macOS, Linux, and FreeBSD are in [BUILDING](BUILDING.md).

 ## Twitter